MileHacker Logo

 Two-Week In-Depth Exploration

 This route plan combines the one-week experience with an extension to Margarita Island (by boat from The port La Cruz/Cumaná).
-Margarita has duty-free shopping, more developed tourism infrastructure, and additional beaches.
+Margarita has duty-free shopping, more advanced tourism infrastructure, and additional beaches.
 Alternatively, devote more time to exploring other coastal towns and cultural facets of Eastern Venezuela (careful planning for logistics and security is needed).

 Extended Stay Considerations